 Puppies are CHEWING machines!
 Fortunately, with just a little time and effort you can learn how to stop puppy chewing problems.

-Follow These Tips to Stop Puppy Chewing Problems:
+Tips to Avoid Puppy Chewing Problems

 - Never leave a puppy unattended unless it’s restricted to a damage-proofed area.
 We highly suggest airline-shipping crates for confinement during the first 4-8 weeks.
 This also helps greatly with housetraining.
 Click here to read about puppy crate training.

 - Purchase NYLABONE.
 Never allow your puppy to chew on products that can be swallowed or chewed into splinters.
 We also recommend products like CHEW-EEZ™ as treats, because they help keep the teeth clean.

 - When your puppy begins to chew something it shouldn’t, don’t correct it with a raised voice.
 Simply remove the object.
 Immediately offer your puppy one of its chews, but do not force it into his mouth.
 Simply place the chew before the puppy and praise.